raspberrypilearning/lego-data-dash/en/step_8.md

 --- task ---

-Add the following code to the end of your script:
+Add the following code to the end of your script, on a new line:

 --- code ---
 ---